The Kung-Fu Master Jackie Chan: Development

 While Jackie Chan started the production of his then-newest film Thunderbolt in late 1994, Golden Harvest decided to film in Japan for its several racing and fight scenes.
 As the film crew traveled to Japan they began a search for sponsors to fund the film, and as they were searching, the video game developer Kaneko was found.
 While Kaneko agreed to sponsor the film, they penned a mutual deal to create a Jackie Chan-based fighting game.
 The deal was negotiated by Chan's longtime friend and accomplice Frankie Chan, who also co-produced the game.
 Due to the timing and relationship between filming Thunderbolt in Japan and signing the fighting game deal, Kaneko brought Jackie Chan and some of his actors and stuntmen of Thunderbolt such as Sam Wong and Thorsten Nickel to the offices in Tokyo in order to start the motion capture work in order to convert them into playable characters.
 Most of the capturing work took place in Hong Kong during Thunderbolt's production period there.
 Kaneko's company logo is prominently displayed throughout Thunderbolt.

 In an interview with journalist Audun Sorlie, actor Thorsten Nickel shed light on the production and launch of the game, which was given a press conference in Sendai where Nickel and Chan were on-hand to give interviews to speak about the experiences of working with motion capture, and to perform a short fight scene demonstration which they hastily choreographed the day prior.
-During the conference they also revealed details about the then-upcoming Thunderbolt movie.
+During the conference they also revealed details about the then-upcoming Thunderbolt film.

 Reception

 In Japan, Game Machine listed The Kung-Fu Master Jackie Chan on their July 15, 1995 issue as being the fourteenth most-successful arcade game of the month.

-Computer and Video Games criticized the graphics in Fists of Fire calling them "unclean" and "grain-laden" and that the game seemed like a "waste of a good license."
+Computer and Video Games criticized the graphics in Fists of Fire calling them "unclean" and "grain-laden" and that the game seemed like a "waste of a good license".

-The re-release was widely regarded as bizarre and obsessed with Jackie Chan, noting the fact that three different versions of Jackie Chan were playable and Jackie Chan could not be defeated or killed in a fight, only knocked down for a few seconds.